Why Michigan is the leader of transportation mobility

 - Wayne State University

 The largest deployment of freeway and surface street Vehicle to Infrastructure (V2I) technology in the United States can be found in Michigan.
-Currently underway is the construction of 120 miles of a technology-enabled “smart corridors” that will span I-96, I-696, I-94, and US-23.
+This includes the construction of 120 miles of a technology-enabled “smart corridors” that will span I-96, I-696, I-94, and US-23.
 Smart corridors use cameras, sensors and the power of big data to help drivers stay safer, avoid construction, and spend less time in traffic.

-Michigan is also home to the first connected vehicle technology freeway work zone in the nation — made possible through a partnership between 3M and Michigan’s Department of Transportation.
+Michigan has the first connected vehicle technology freeway work zone in the nation — made possible through a partnership between 3M and Michigan’s Department of Transportation.

 Michigan is also home to two permanent and purpose-built autonomous vehicle testing sites.
 Nowhere else in the U.S. has resources like these facilities:

-- Mcity, a 32-acre connected and autonomous vehicle testing site that opened in 2015 at the University of Michigan to test connected and autonomous technology.
+- Mcity, a 32-acre, advanced mobility R&D center, opened in 2015 at the University of Michigan to test connected and autonomous technology.
 Mcity simulates the broad range of complexities vehicles encounter in urban and suburban environments.
 It includes approximately five lane-miles of roads with intersections, traffic signs and signals, sidewalks, benches, simulated buildings, street lights, and obstacles such as construction barriers.

-- The American Center for Mobility (ACM), scheduled to open in late 2017, serves as a national center for connected and automated vehicle (CAV) research, testing, product development, validation, and certification facility.
-At more than 500 acres, ACM will be used by government, industry, and academia to create and set industry standards and offers diverse driving areas such as a high-speed loop, off-road, urban, rural, residential and commercial environments.
+- The American Center for Mobility (ACM), serves as a national center for connected and automated vehicle (CAV) research, testing, product development, validation, and certification facility.
+At more than 500 acres, ACM is used by government, industry, and academia to create and set industry standards and offers diverse driving areas such as a high-speed loop, off-road, urban, rural, residential and commercial environments.
 The ACM celebrated its grand opening in April 2018.

 Michigan leads the nation in patents relating to navigation and smart mobility and in 2016, Governor Rick Snyder signed a package of bills making self-driving vehicles legal on state roads.
 In addition, there are related amendments including the creation of the Michigan Council on Future Mobility to continually update policy makers on future changes needed to remove statutory and regulatory barriers.
 Together, this allows the state’s mobility industry to grow and test technologies in real-world conditions and situations.